Literal Standard Version

-The Literal Standard Version (LSV) is a Modern English translation of the protocanonical books of the Bible with a number of distinctive features.
+The Literal Standard Version (LSV) is a Modern English translation of the Bible with a number of distinctive features.
 It describes itself as the most literal translation of the Bible into the modern English language.
 The first edition was published on February 2, 2020.

 History

 Work on the Literal Standard Version began in early 2018 with completion of the first edition shortly before its February 2020 publication.
 U.S. copyright was obtained in January 2020, but the LSV was subsequently released under the Creative Commons Attribution-ShareAlike license (CC BY-SA).
 The open-ended licensing allows English distribution and translation to be done commercially and non-commercially by other publishers and organizations as long as sufficient attribution is included.

 The translation team made the digital version freely available shortly after release.
-The LSV became available on eBook platforms such as Kindle, Nook, and Kobo in May 2020.
+The LSV became available on eBook platforms, such as Kindle, Nook, and Kobo in May 2020.

 Translation philosophy

 As expounded in the preface, the translators have defined their translation philosophy as follows: "The goal of any good translation is to produce a readable text that preserves the original autographic meaning and comes as close as possible to translating, word-for-word, manuscripts that accurately represent the original writings."
 Regarding Scripture in general, the translators have taken a conservative approach, adhering to both inerrancy and infallibility, while recognizing that this high view of Scripture ultimately applies only to the original Hebrew, Aramaic, and Greek autographs.

 The introduction defines a threefold philosophy that undergirds the translation: "Since context and sentence structure are as vital to translation as capturing the proper meaning of each word, the translators of the LSV have used these three key principles in translation: 1.
 Preservation of verb tenses, 2.
 Consistent word-for-word translation, and 3.
 Preservation of word order when readability is unimpacted, but revised word order when necessary for readability."